Sleeping bags - 3 myths and 3 tips

-The problem with a mummy bag is that its difficult to sleep in any position other than mummy.
+The problem with a mummy bag is that it is difficult to sleep in any position other than on your back.
 The design restricts freedom of movement and therefore many users don't find it comfortable.
-They design is also inefficient as part of the sleeping bag compressed under you has no loft and therefore no insulation.
+They design is also inefficient as part of the sleeping bag is compressed under you has little or no loft and therefore that part has no insulative value.
 It’s simply wasted.
-Mummy bags are difficult to ventilate in warmer conditions which means you end up sweating.
+Mummy bags are difficult to ventilate in warmer conditions which means you may end up sweating.

 Tip #2 Try a quilt.

 Quilts are a cross between mummy bags and blankets.
 By cutting off the wasted back side of mummy bag, quilts are lighter and less bulky to carry.
-And they offer the user full freedom to sleep any way.
+And they offer the user more freedom to sleep in any position.
 They offer variable warmth - you can ventilate in warmer conditions and seal it colder conditions.

 Myth #3, Quilts don't work in cold weather.

 I think this is the biggest myth about quilt.
 A well designed quilt can be as warm as a mummy bag.
-In fact quilts have been used on the coldest places on earth such as the South Pole, Vinson, Greenland, Aconcagua, Troll wall, Eiger in winters,and the Himalayas.
+In fact quilts have been used at some of the coldest places on earth, such as the South Pole, Vinson, Greenland, Aconcagua, Troll Wall, Mount Eiger in the winter, and the Himalayas.

 One reason this myth persists is that most quilts are not designed properly to deal with cold drafts and don't insulate the head at all.